nens/threedi-api-client/README.rst

 -------

 Use any tool you like to create a release (zest.releaser, github,...) that creates a release tag.
-That will trigger a github acton job called "publish".
+That will trigger a github action job called "publish".
 It will create a wheel and tarball and will updload them to `pypi`_.

 .. _pypi: https://pypi.org/project/threedi-api-client/